spencerhcheng/holberton-system_engineering-devops/w3/d4/lecture_notes.md

 2. any local variables declared inside the function
 3. *any variables that were declared when the function was first defined*

-Remember, *a new scope is created each time a function is*called*.
-A function can refer to anything defined in its inner scope, and anything defined from an outer or enclosing scope.
+Remember, *a new scope is created each time a function is* called.
+A function can refer to anything defined in its inner scope, and anything defined in an outer or enclosing scope.
 For example,

 ```js
 // the outer scope